 There are other times in life that we will experience grief that is not associated with losing a loved one or a death.
-There are many other reason that we may experience grief and require grief counselling including the loss of a possession that we are emotionally attached to, the loss of a person who is still alive (loss of a relationship), the loss of a pet, or the breakdown of the family dynamic can all be cause of the grief response.
+There are many other reasons that we may experience grief and require grief counselling including the loss of a possession that we are emotionally attached to, the loss of a person who is still alive (loss of a relationship), the loss of a pet, or the breakdown of the family dynamic.

-In some cases you may have a person in your life who has gone through an emotional change from drugs or alcohol, this person could become abusive or violent in nature, so you may have had to cut them out of your life quickly.
+In some cases, you may have a person in your life who has gone through an emotional change from drugs or alcohol.
+This person could become abusive or violent in nature, so you may have had to cut them out of your life quickly.
 These are just some of the examples that exist or could occur to trigger a grief-related emotional response to build up.
 These feelings of grief are no less real than death-related grief.
-This may also require the help from a Grief Counselling specialist to resolve the complicated emotions.
+This may also require help from a grief counselling specialist to resolve the complicated emotions.

 Grief therapy creates a safe environment for effective healing to occur.
 For more information on our counselling sessions contact one of our mental health professionals today on 0414 897024 or if you would like to make an appointment, reach out to us here.